latex3/unicode-data/README.md

   - Drop use of Unicode math data at present: undesired effect on output if Unicode fonts are not loaded (classical OT1 situation)
+- v1.2a (2016-02-05)
+  - Correct split between base and supplementary plane when setting math codes

 License and permission
 ======================